-The 748TQ-R1K43B tower/4U rackmount chassis provides four standard-size addon card slots, one COM port, a VGA port, USB 2.0 ports (three rear plus two via headers and one Type A), a dedicated IPMI LAN port, two gigabit Ethernet ports and a UID switch.
+The SC828TS-R1K43LPB is an quad-optimized chassis designed to be used in a 2U rackmount configuration.
+The system provides four low-profile add-on card slots, one COM port, a VGA port, three USB 2.0 ports, two USB 2.0 headers, one USB Type A port, a dedicated IPMI LAN port, two gigabit/10-gigabit Ethernet ports and a UID switch.